 Positive Budget for the arts and media with a big boost to the screen industry

-“This is a positive Budget for the arts and media sectors from a government that has listened and acted on the concerns of Australia’s cultural workforce,” says MEAA Chief Executive Erin Madeley.
+“This is a positive Budget for the arts and media sectors from a government that has listened and acted on the concerns of Australia’s cultural workforce,” said MEAA Chief Executive Erin Madeley.

-• Almost $300 million in funding to drive the National Cultural Policy – Revive – and look forward to working with the government and the Australia Council on the development of the new bodies to be created, particularly Music Australia and the Centre for Arts and Entertainment Workplaces.
+“We acknowledge the almost $300 million in funding to drive the National Cultural Policy – Revive – and look forward to working with the government and the Australia Council on the development of the new bodies to be created, particularly Music Australia and the Centre for Arts and Entertainment Workplaces.
 We hope these initiatives are the first steps for MEAA members in the sector, including performers and musicians, improving their working lives.